Black power: Black Arts Movement

-Ishmael Reed, who is considered neither a movement apologist nor advocate, said: "I wasn't invited to participate because I was considered an integrationist" but he went on to explain the positive aspects of the Black Arts Movement and the Black Power movement:
+Ishmael Reed, who is considered neither a movement apologist nor advocate, said: "I wasn't invited to participate because I was considered an integrationist" but he went on to explain the positive aspects of the Black Arts Movement and the black power movement:

 I think what Black Arts did was inspire a whole lot of Black people to write.
 Moreover, there would be no multiculturalism movement without Black Arts.
 Latinos, Asian Americans, and others all say they began writing as a result of the example of the 1960s.
 Blacks gave the example that you don't have to assimilate.
 You could do your own thing, get into your own background, your own history, your own tradition and your own culture.
 I think the challenge is for cultural sovereignty and Black Arts struck a blow for that.

-By breaking into a field typically reserved for white Americans, artists of the Black Power era expanded opportunities for current African Americans.
-"Today's writers and performers," writes William L. Van Deburg, "recognize that they owe a great deal to Black Power's explosion of cultural orthodoxy."
+By breaking into a field typically reserved for white Americans, artists of the black power era expanded opportunities for current African Americans.
+"Today's writers and performers", writes William L. Van Deburg, "recognize that they owe a great deal to black power's explosion of cultural orthodoxy."

+BAM could be easily described through the Association for the Advancement of Creative Musicians, or AACM, a collective of Black musicians and composers that was founded in the South Side of Chicago.
+Their goal was the nurturing, performing, and recording of Black jazz.
+At the time of the AACM's founding jazz was facing a massive crisis; clubs were rapidly being closed, gig opportunities sharply decreased, and jazz experimentalists did not connect with large audiences due to their unconventional style.
+The AACM created a power structure for African-American musicians, especially women who typically faced large amounts of discrimination in the industry, that allowed for the fostering of a healthy jazz community outside of the predatory record companies.